tomcardew/project-atd/readme.md

 #### Wave Ends

 At the end of the wave, choose a card from a list of 3 and add it to your deck.

+### Food

+People need food to work.
+Each person and some structures require an amount of food every once in a while; without it they won't perform as usual.